open-source-labs/Reactime/README.md

 ### TypeScript Support

 Reactime offers beta support for TypeScript applications using stateful class components and functional components.
 Further testing and development is required for custom hooks, Context API, and Concurrent Mode.

+### Documentation

+After cloning this repository, developers can simply run `npm run docs` at the root level and serve the dynamically generated `/docs/index.html` file on a browser.
+Doing so will provide a readable, extensible, and interactive GUI view of the structure and interfaces of the codebase.

 ### Additional Features